uchihadmali/hokuyo_plus/README.md

 To do:
 - 3-tilt motion code needs update.
 APF(artificial potential field)
 should be used to go to the positions 120,-120,0
+- Theres an issue with pan motion in simulation.
+Probably the l_2 distance is wrong.
+Needs to be fixed.
 - Constant velocity movement has very noisy result.
 Should be fixed.
-- URDF of the simulation is not the same with the real world.
+- Kinematic of the simulation is not the same with the real world.
 - There is a saving issue for the 3-tilt motion.
 Needs to be fixed.
 - Pan motion should be as fast as possible in 3-tilt.
 - 3-tilt tilt motion should be improved. (ex. vel=1/distance).